Learn What Is ERP And How to Choose Enterprise Resource Planning Software

 On-premise ERP deployment model

-The on-premise model is the traditional deployment model for ERP systems.
-With this model, an organization purchases or licenses the software from an ERP vendor and then installs it on its own servers.
+The on-premise model is the traditional deployment model for Enterprise Resource Planning systems.
+With this model, an organization purchases or licenses ERP software and runs it on its own infrastructure, which can be important for strict data residency, specialized security controls, or low-latency environments.

 Cloud-based ERP deployment model